d-bl/GroundForge-help/docs/color-rules.md

 ![](images/F9-variation.png) ![GW sampler F9](images/gw-F9.png)

-The following example follows the transformation from a thread diagram used as pair diagram to thread diagram, a [Drosste effect](Droste-effect).
+The following example follows the transformation from a thread diagram used as pair diagram to thread diagram, a [Droste effect](Droste-effect).
 The last diagram is a traditional pair diagram for the eyed spider.
 In the step from thread to pair diagram the double twists are reduced to a single stitch because everything done with just two pairs is a single stitch in GroundForge.